Dr.-Ing. at Berlin University of Technology, on social space and urbanization in the megacity Guangzhou, China.

 PUBLICATIONS AND EXPERTISE (SELECTION)

-Fokdal, J. (forthcoming): Juggling legitimacies: Informal places for burials and worship in Hong Kong.
-International Journal of Urban and Regional Research.
-Special Issue on “Globalizing Informality” edited by Christian Haid and Hanna Hilbrandt.
+Fokdal, J. (2019): Juggling legitimacies: Informal places for burials and worship in Hong Kong.
+In: International Journal of Urban and Regional Research Vol. 4(3).
+Special Issue on “Globalizing Informality” edited by Christian Haid and Hanna Hilbrandt, pp. 582-588

-Fokdal, J. & Ley, A. (2018) Wer entwickelt die Stadt?
+Fokdal, J. and Ley, A. (2018): Wer entwickelt die Stadt?
 Von Beteiligung zu Koproduktion im internationalen Kontext.
-In: Städtebau Institut (ed.)
-Lehrbausteine.
-Basiswissen für Entwurf und Planung Stuttgart: Universität Stuttgart.
+In: Baum, M.; Böhm, U.; Ley, A.; Schönle, D. (eds.), Lehrbausteine.
+Basiswissen für Entwurf und Planung.
+Stuttgart: Städtebau-Institut der Universität Stuttgart, pp. 375-382

-Fokdal, J., Ley, A. & Herrle, P. (2015): From Grassroots Shacks to the Towers of Power: Relationship Building of Transnational Urban Poor Networks.
+Fokdal, J., Ley, A. and Herrle, P. (2015): From Grassroots Shacks to the Towers of Power: Relationship Building of Transnational Urban Poor Networks.
 Experiences from Africa and Asia.
-In: Herrle, P., Ley, A. & Fokdal, J. (eds.)
-From Local Action to Global Networks: Housing the Urban Poor.
+In: Herrle, P., Ley, A. and Fokdal, J. (eds.), From Local Action to Global Networks: Housing the Urban Poor.
 London: Ashgate.

 Fokdal, J. (2014): Embodiment of the Urban.
 Relational space in the megacity of Guangzhou.
 Dr.-Ing., Technische Universität Berlin.